Prevent Neck Pain

 Whiplash is one of the most common causes of acute neck injury.
 Many people are not aware that whiplash victims frequently don't experience immediate pain.

 In fact, symptoms may be delayed for months, or even years.
 And by that time, permanent damage may have occurred.
-Regular chiropractic care can lessen the impact of whiplash by strengthening the immune system and promoting overall good health.
 A recent study found that "fair or poor health before the collision was associated with severe neck pain in females."
 A history of prior headaches and being unaware of the head's position at the time of the collision also worsened whiplash (Spine 2006;31:E98-E1 04).
 Another common cause of acute neck pain is torticollis — a condition commonly known as "wryneck."
 This disorder ensues when the head is suddenly twisted to one side.

 Chronic Neck Pain